 - A key problem, seldom raised publicly, is the highly fragmented state of the music education ‘ecosystem’ – with no single body bearing overarching responsibility for governmental advocacy.

-To date (June 2019), the ongoing operation of the national music hub network has been extended through a series of piecemeal renewals of funding rather than by a more long-term and developmental approach.
+- To date (June 2019), the ongoing operation of the national music hub network has been extended through a series of piecemeal, usually annual, renewals of funding rather than by a more long-term and developmental approach.

 - On 6 August 2021 the government announced the appointment of a new advisory panel to prepare for the publication of a new edition of the National Plan for Music Education in 2022, suggesting that music hubs will continue to operate for some time.